Week 4

 I hope that this fourth week of writing will be filled with discovery and insight, and that you will be cumulatively enriched by the good hard spiritual work you’ve done this month “showing up for the page.”
 I encourage you to continue mining these Elul prompts in the weeks ahead during the Yamim Noraim.

 It has been a privilege to lead on your behalf, to support your efforts to create a meaningful spiritual framework as you move into a new year.
-If these weekly offerings have provided you with sustenance, please make a donation on this site to Derekh to support my work on this program, on other programs throughout the year, and my ongoing mentorship of rabbis across denominations.
+If these weekly offerings have provided you with sustenance, please make a donation on this site to Derekh to support my work on this program and my ongoing mentorship of rabbis across denominations.

 Let me recommend as a parting gift another writing program on this site, Writing in the Paradigm of Prayer.
 If you’ve enjoyed this approach as accompaniment through Elul, I think you will find my daily writing prompts worthwhile as well.
 Please be in touch with questions, feedback or just to check in and say hello.
 May you be blessed in this new year and may you go from strength to strength!